St. Andrew Vikings

 Early sketches: trying to establish personality

-Refined sketches with variations on teeth and hair.
+Refined sketches with letterforms.

 TYPOGRAPHY